CI-CMG/aws-s3-outputstream/README.md

 Note the call to s3OutputStream.done().
 This should be called after all data has been uploaded, before calling close or the end of the try-with-resources block.
 This signals that the upload was successful and when the S3OutputStream is closed, the completion signal will be sent.
-If done() is not called before close() and error was assumed to have occurred and an abort signal will be send in close() instead.
+If done() is not called before close() and error was assumed to have occurred and an abort signal will be sent in close() instead.